uvalib/dspace_util/README.md

-This command can be run manually on the DSpace host, however it may be preferable to run the entire end-to-end LibraOpen-export-to-DSpace-import process from the local development machine through the `dspace_import` command.
+This command can be run manually on the DSpace host, however it may be preferable to run the entire end-to-end LibraOpen-export-to-DSpace-import process from the developer workstation through the `dspace_import` command.

 ### `dspace_import_bg`

 Run dspace_import on multiple zip files in the background.

-This is primarily for use by `dspace_import` on the developer machine to have a single process which can be run in the background.
+This is primarily for use by `dspace_import` on the developer workstation to have a single process which can be run in the background.

 ### `dspace_delete_bg`

 Run `dspace import --delete` in the background.

-This is primarily for use by `dspace_delete` on the developer machine to have a single process which can be run in the background.
+This is primarily for use by `dspace_delete` on the developer workstation to have a single process which can be run in the background.

 ### `dspace_prep`